-If you can’t claim by phone, ask a relative or a voluntary organisation such as a local Citizens Advice to request a paper application form on your behalf.
+If you can’t claim by phone or online, ask a relative or a voluntary organisation such as a local Citizens Advice to request a paper application form on your behalf.

 New rules for mixed-age couples

-From 15 May 2019, the rules are changing if you’re in a couple where one of you is over Pension Credit qualifying age and one is under, and you want to make a new claim.
+Since May 2019, the rules have changed if you’re in a couple where one of you is over Pension Credit qualifying age and one is under, and you want to make a new claim.

-You’ll only be able make a new claim for Pension Credit if:
+You can only make a new claim for Pension Credit if:

 - both of you have reached State Pension age, or